The Importance Of Diversifying Your Investment Portfolio

 Now, think of this basket as your investment portfolio.
-Diversified, full of variety, one over the other, you have an idea what is where but not precisely, probably colorful!
-Let us discuss the importance of diversification of investment portfolios in detail.
+Diversified, full of variety, one over the other, you have an idea of what is where but not precisely, probably colorful!
+Let us discuss the diversification of investment portfolios in detail.

 Diversification of your investment portfolio:

 Putting your money in different channels, asset classes, or mediums within the same asset classification is the diversification of your financial portfolio.

 Take the same example as earlier.
 Visualize your shopping basket again.
 This time, think of it as only white color or just one pack of a product.
 Now, that is correct too.
 There is nothing wrong with it.
 But this time, all your needs are not satisfied.
 This one product is not going to fulfill all your monthly needs.
 You just ran out of this product; this is why you’re buying it.
 But as said, you cannot run on the same.
 You need to add more color and variety to your basket.
 Now, let’s see how doing so would benefit you.